opsmatic/talks/notfornumbers/01main.md

 # Monitoring Is The Answer

-<!SLIDE>
+<!SLIDE quotation>

-Control → Predictability + Interaction
+"Control → Predictability + Interaction

+...

 Certainty → Knowledge + Information

-where knowledge is a relationship to **the history of what we’ve already observed in the past,** i.e. an expectation of behaviour, and information is evidence of the present: that things are proceeding as expected.
+where knowledge is a relationship to **the history of what we’ve already observed in the past,** i.e. an expectation of behaviour, and information is evidence of the present: that things are proceeding as expected."

-Mark Burgess.
-"In Search of Certainty" (emphasis mine)
+<p class="credit">Mark Burgess.
+"In Search of Certainty" (emphasis mine)</p>

-.notes As if on cue, Mark Burgess published his book which is just chalk full of great quotations for a talk like this.
+.notes As if on cue, Mark Burgess published his book which is just chock-full of great quotations for a talk like this.
 Control and certainty allow us to be productive and strategic.
 So how can we get there?

+<!SLIDE bullets>
+# My Dream
+*
+    * Ongoing **MONITORING** of infrastructure state
+        * categorical data, hence "not just for numbers"
+        * keep history, an audit trail
+    * Ability to compare states (find the pimple)
+        * across hosts
+        * across time
+    * Put computer activity in human context
+        * Who, what, when
+    * Ability to detect + flag drift

+<!SLIDE bullets>
+# My Dream, Bonus
+*
+    * Exceptions, subroles, rollback
+    * Propagate changes across nodes
+        * Help me write my infrastructure-as-code

+.notes Essentially, CM integrated with this stream of activity and wealth of data.

+<!SLIDE>

+# This dream takes a lot of work

+Send your dreams and usecases to **mike@opsmatic.com**

+Let us know if this is also your dream **jobs@opsmatic.com**

+<!SLIDE>

+# Thank You!

+.notes Quesitons?